erialsan/ExNihilo-Vita-prolata-non-officialis/README.md

 Do you love Skyblocks?
 Do you hate having one block that takes you from minute 5 to year 5?
 Then this is the mod for you!

-Ex Nihilo Creatio is a fork of Ex Nihilo Adscensio for 1.12.
+Ex Nihilo VPN is a fork of Ex Nihilo Creatio is a fork of Ex Nihilo Adscensio for 1.12.
 Ex Nihilo Adscensio was a continuation of the Ex Nihilo mod from 1.7.10, rewritten from the ground up.

 The core concepts remain the same, but with a few key additions to give a little extra progression.